Learn how to use a URL to access and display a feature layer in a map.

 Open a browser and navigate to the URL for Parks and Open Spaces to view metadata about the layer.
 To display the layer in your app, you only need the URL.

-The service page provides information such as the geometry type, the geographic extent, the minimum and maximum scale at which features are visible, and the attributes (fields) it contains.
+The ArcGIS REST Services Directory page provides information such as the geometry type, the geographic extent, the minimum and maximum scale at which features are visible, and the attributes (fields) it contains.
 You can preview the layer by clicking on ArcGIS.com Map in the "View In:" list at the top of the page.

 -